-Based on this law, the National Board of Radio and Television (ESR) sent an official warning to the oldest minority radio station in Xanthi (called "Tele Radio" 104, 2 Fm) that has been broadcasting uninterruptedly in Turkish since 1994.
-In the abovementioned decision of the ESR (473/2009)', 'it was argued that according to the Article 8 of the new media law, the main broadcasting language should be Greek.
+Based on this law, the National Board of Radio and Television (ESR) on 3 November 2009 sent an official warning to the oldest minority radio station in Xanthi (called "Tele Radio" 104, 2 Fm) that has been broadcasting uninterruptedly in Turkish since 1994.
+In the abovementioned decision of the ESR (473/2009)','it was argued that according to the Article 8 of the new media law, the main broadcasting language should be Greek.